carmosilva-vinicius/Brain/Programming/Elixir/Control Structure.md

 end
 ```

 Another options is to implement another definitions to the same function.
-That is similar to **_overloading_**, but it uses [[Pattern matching]], to decide which function will be executed.
+That is similar to **_overloading_**, but it uses [[Programming/Elixir/Pattern matching]], to decide which function will be executed.
 So, we can use it to make conditions:
 ```rb
 defmodule MeuModulo.Enum do
   def primeiro([]), do: nil